Q8 Email Etiquette

 The following episodes are just a glimpse into some things you may experience.
-You will learn about other situations in the Quests in CyberSafety, and many of you may have siblings or relatives who you have heard talking about something that happened to them.
+You will learn about other situations in the Quests in Thing 6 CyberSafety, and many of you may have siblings or relatives whom you have heard talking about something that happened to them.

-In this episode a file with an .exe file-ending was attached to an email.
+In this episode a file with an .exe file extension was attached to an email.
 In the second part of it, a photo was attached as a joke.
 Has this ever happened to you or a friend?